berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 __echo__ - this command is used to send text to the terminal output.
 This string will always end with a newline.

 __cat__ - "concatenate" - used to read files

 We will use two these commands to demonstrate some important things about input and output.

-`echo "hi"` - will send the word "hi" to the terminal output.
+* `echo "hi"` - will send the word "hi" to the terminal output.
-`echo "hi" > hi.txt` - will save the word "hi" to a file called hi.txt
+* `echo "hi" > hi.txt` - will save the word "hi" to a file called `hi.txt`

-`cat hi.txt` - will display the contents of hi.txt to the terminal output.
+* `cat hi.txt` - will display the contents of hi.txt to the terminal output.

-`echo "hello" > hi.txt `- will OVERWRITE hi.txt to contain "hello"
+* `echo "hello" > hi.txt `- will OVERWRITE `hi.txt` to contain "hello"
-`echo "hello" >> hi.txt` - will ADD "hello" to the end of hi.txt without disturbing the older lines.
+* `echo "hello" >> hi.txt` - will ADD "hello" to the end of `hi.txt` without disturbing the older lines.

-`cat >> file.txt` - will add each line you type in to a file called file.txt
+*`cat >> file.txt` - will add each line you type in to a file called file.txt

 *to exit this, press `CTRL-D`*

-`cat file.txt hi.txt`  - will display both files sandwiched together to the terminal outputs `cat file.txt hi.txt > bigfile.txt` - will write the combination of file.txt and hi.txt to a new file called bigfile.txt
+* `cat file.txt hi.txt`  - will display both files sandwiched together to the terminal outputs
+* `cat file.txt hi.txt > bigfile.txt` - will write the contents of  `file.txt` with the contents of  `hi.txt` tacked on to the end  a new file called `bigfile.txt`

 ![A10](https://i.imgur.com/5pHnZQI.png)

 __rm__ - "remove" can be used to remove files and folders.

-This __CANNOT be undone easily__.
+ __rm cannot be undone easily__.

 The file is not moved to a trash folder, it is gone.
 It can be retrieved for a short while using forensics tools, but once you delete something - or edit it, for that matter - it pretty much stays that way.

-`rm FILE_NAME` - will delete a file
+* `rm FILE_NAME` - will delete a file
-`rm -r DIRECTORY_NAME` - can be used delete a directory and all its contents - recursively.
+* `rm -r DIRECTORY_NAME` - can an be used delete a directory and all its contents, including all the contents of subdirectories within subdirectories.
+This is known deleting things *recursively.*

 ![A11](https://i.imgur.com/9AIhzDI.png)

-`rm *`  - will delete ALL files in the current directory, but not directories or the files within them.
+* `rm *`  - deletes ALL files in the current directory, but not directories or the files within them.
-`rm -r *` - will delete ALL files and subdirectories in the current directory.
-This includes the contents of the subdirectories.
+* `rm -r *` - deletes ALL files and subdirectories in the current directory, recursively.

-The `*` operator is not unique to rm.
-It can be used as a wildcard to "fill in the blanks" in many contexts.
+The `*` operator is not unique to `rm` It can be used as a wildcard to "fill in the blanks" in many contexts.
 Here we can use it read files with something common in their name.
 See the example pictured below.

 ![A12](https://i.imgur.com/Vx98By0.png)

-__less__ - this command is used to read a file bit by bit, instead of reading the whole thing and skipping right ot the end.
+__less__ - this command is used to read a file bit by bit, instead of reading the whole thing and skipping right to the end.

 To properly demonstrate this, we will need a long file.

 Luckily, Kali comes with wordlists pre-installed for password recovery and other bruteforcing methods.

+`less /usr/share/wordlists/dirb/common.txt`

-`less /usr/share/wordlists/dirb/common.txt` - will allow us to scroll through the wordlist a block at a time.
+This command  allows us to scroll through the wordlist a block at a time.
-Use the arrow keys or scroll wheel to move around the file, and press the Q key to exit.
+Use the arrow keys or scroll wheel to move around the file, and press the *Q* key to exit.

+__Use the Q key to exit from `less`__

 ![A13 Less](https://i.imgur.com/cgBCKhC.png)

-`less` can be applied to any output using the pipe character, `|` If you were to try and read the permissions of ALL the files in the system root, it wouldn't fit in a single terminal window.
-You can use `less` in order to scroll through them all
+`less` can be applied to any output using the  `|` character, called "pipe."

+If you ran `ls -la`  in the system root, the output wouldn't fit in a single terminal window.
+You can use less in order to scroll through them all.

-`ls -la / | less`
+* `ls -la / | less`

 Pipe `|` is used to... pipe any output in the terminal output to a location of your choosing.
 This is very useful when combined with the tee command, which will allow the output to be displayed and logged simultaneously.

-Many programs have a built in logging option, but a quick (and sometimes inferior) logging option is to use `COMMAND | tee log.txt`- which will log and display to the terminal output.
+Many programs have a built in logging option, but a quick (and sometimes inferior) logging option is to use

+`COMMAND | tee log.txt`

+which pipes the output to a log.txt file while displaying it to the terminal output.

-Note that in some instances we could use `COMMAND >> log_file.txt` but that will not show us the terminal output in real time, just save it to the log file.
+Note that in some instances we could use

+`COMMAND >> log_file.txt`

+but that will not show us the terminal output in real time, just save it to the log file.

 __id__ - this simple command tells us about the current user.

 This might not seem all that useful now, but when we get into the CTF it can be very useful for gathering information.

 __;__ and __&&__ - place these after a command to run mulitple commands in a series.

-`&&` - run the command after the &&'s only if the command before doesn't have an error.
+* `&&` - run the command after the &&'s only if the command before doesn't have an error.
-`;` - run the command after the ; no matter what.
+* `;` - run the command after the semicolon -  no matter what.

 Either method can be used with any number of commands in a row.

-`pwd; ls` - will output our current directory and its contents.
+* `pwd; ls` - will output our current directory and its contents.

-`cd c_folder && ls` - will only run ls if we successfully enter c_folder.
-If c_folder does not exist, ls will not run.
+* `cd c_folder && ls` - will only run `ls` if we successfully enter `c_folder`.
+If `c_folder` does not exist, `ls` will not run.

 ![A14](https://i.imgur.com/Vx98By0.png)

 #### Essential Terminal Shortcuts:

-* TAB - used to auto-complete a command.
-It can guess what file/directory you will type if you give it the first few letters Try typing `ls /ro` and then press TAB instead of enter, it will autocomplete to `ls /root` - then press enter.
+* __Tab Key__ - used to auto-complete a command.
+It can guess what file/directory you will type if you give it the first few letters
+Try typing `ls /ro` and then press TAB instead of enter, it will autocomplete to `ls /root` - then press enter.

-* Up and Down Arrow Keys - the terminal "remembers" the commands you type in.
+* __Up and Down Arrow Keys__ - the terminal "remembers" the commands you type in.
 If you press the up arrow, it will fill in the last command you entered in.
 Keep pressing it to go back further in your history.
 If you go past the command you wanted to use, use the down key to go the other way.

 There are way too many commands to go over here, and they can be combined and twisted and modified to do all kinds of things.
 You won't need them all for our CTF, but you WILL need to have a basic understanding of:

 * The Basics of the file system
 * The basics of users and permissions
 * `ls`, `cd`, `cat`, `|`, `&&`

 We will be running most of our penetration testing commands from the terminal itself, but they can be explained in context.

-#### End of the Intro to Linux Section

-### Return to Setup: Updating the Kali Box
+## 5. Update the Kali VM

 If your host machine has internet access, Kali should be connected to the internet as well.
 You can check this by pinging a website.

 `ping google.com`

 ![A15](https://preview.ibb.co/jqBqnR/A15_ping_google.png)

 If you are not connected to the internet, you may need to do some troubleshooting on your own.
 This problem can happen from time to time and [this page](https://docs.kali.org/installation/troubleshooting-wireless-driver-issues) is a good place to start looking how to fix it.

-As a Debian-based Distro, Kali uses the apt package manager.
+As a Debian-based Distro, Kali uses the `apt` package manager.
 Instead of having to download installers and update individual applications and features manually, we can use apt to get our system up to speed with just one line.

 `apt-get update && apt-get upgrade`

 This will start a long updating process that can take half an hour or so.
 During that time, it may ask you to confirm some changes.
 Go with yes, or the default option for each one.
 Specific parameters can be changed later, and we will not need to alter these to do our CTF.

 The "update" portion checks the trusted Kali software repositories for the newest versions, and the "upgrade" portion upgrades the parts of your system that needs to be updated.

-You might be wondering - __can I skip this step?__ The answer to that question is "__You shouldn't__."
+You might be wondering - __can I skip this step?__

+The answer to that question is "__You shouldn't__."

 When dealing with cybersecurity, it pays to be up to date.
 In 2017, a patch for the bug that allowed the WannaCry ransomware to spread was released WELL before the outbreak of the malware.